Frequently asked questions (FAQ) about Azure Files

 What storage redundancy options are supported by Azure Files?

-Currently, Azure Files supports locally redundant storage (LRS), zone redundant storage (ZRS), and geo-redundant storage (GRS).
+Currently, Azure Files supports locally redundant storage (LRS), zone redundant storage (ZRS), geo-redundant storage (GRS), and geo-zone-redundant storage (GZRS).
 We plan to support read-access geo-redundant (RA-GRS) storage in the future, but we don't have timelines to share at this time.

 What storage tiers are supported in Azure Files?